colebaty/auto-reporting/sample/Sample notes.md

 # Introduction

 This document contains some sample notes from a simulated test of a DVWA instance.
-Follow the [Sample instructions](Sample%20instructions.md) for a sample workflow of how to slice these notes up into the way you'd like them to appear in the report.
+Follow the [Tutorial](Tutorial.md) for a sample workflow of how to slice these notes up into the way you'd like them to appear in the report.

 # Target - `dvwa.pwn.me` 172.16.0.9/24